ryan-serpico/sa-water-levels/README.md

 1. Clone the repo.
 2. Install the requirements with `pip install -r requirements.txt`.
+3. `cd notebooks`
-3. You can either run the jupyter notebook or use the nbexec get-coordinates.ipynb to run it as a script.
+4. You can either run the jupyter notebook or use the `nbexec collect-data.ipynb` to run it as a script.